omkar-kadam/tracklist-manager/README.md

 BeatNexus is a python based web application which lets you save tracklists from 1001 Tracklists and MixesDB, directly to your YouTube or Spotify playlists.

-Note: For Access (client secret), please reach out to shawnthesheep512@gmail.com or create an issue request.
+Note: For Access (client secret), please follow the steps below.

-## New Features
+## New Additions

 * Now you can save your favourite Tracklists on Spotify.
 * Also, you are now able to save your MixesDB tracklists to YouTube and Spotify.